xorfox-llc/caddy-otlp-logs/README.md

 3. Logs are batched for efficient export
 4. Trace context is extracted from `trace_id` and `span_id` fields
 5. All log attributes are preserved as OTLP attributes
-6. Logs are sent via gRPC or HTTP/protobuf to the OTLP endpoint
+6. Logs are sent via gRPC to the OTLP endpoint

 ## Log Format